kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/List All Persons in an Organization.md

 ]
 ```

-personId, firstName, lastName, email correspond to fields from [[The Person Object]].
+personId, firstName, lastName, email, locale correspond to fields from [[The Person Object]].

 permissionTypeId, permissionTypeName correspond to fields from [[Permission]].